How a Bushel-Powered Co-op in Ohio is Changing the Way Grain Facilities and Growers do Business for the Better

 Whether it’s a small group of millworkers in industrial England, or two-century-old co-ops pooling resources, everyone benefits when linked in a common purpose.
 And when used strategically, technology has a way of strengthening this all-important social fabric.

-It removes barriers between producers and elevators.
+It removes barriers between producers and grain buyers.
 It enables lighting-fast decision making with real-time data.
 Simply put, well-built technology allows more time for key relationships.

 Well-built technology allows more time for key relationships.

-Bushel’s Camille Grade explains it like this: “Our mission is to grow the relationships between elevators and their growers, to enhance relationships that already exist through easy-to-use software that provides valuable business information.”
+Bushel’s Camille Grade explains it like this: “Our mission is to grow the relationships between grain facilities and their growers, to enhance relationships that already exist through easy-to-use software that provides valuable business information.”

 The goal is not to be a middleman, but to grow the most relationships in agriculture: the ones between producers and their local grain facilities.